Li720/FrameworksExplanation/README.md

 When linked, Static libraries get combined with our target binary.
 (This results in an increased binary size, since basically anything in the library would now be in our binary.)
 The opposite occurs when linking a Dynamic library; None of the dynamic library's code is actually combined into our target binary.
 Because the library code is not included in our target binary, it has to be loaded into memory at run time.

 The following example demonstrates the difference mentioned above:
-- SFramework is a static framework
+- SLib is a static library
   - SFramework contains class AClass with method aMethod
 - DFramework is a dynamic framework
   - DFramework contains class BClass with method bMethod